 - Due Diligence: A due diligence is tailored for mergers and acquisitions, partnership agreements and procurement processes, with the objective of assessing and managing overall Cyber Security and Data Protection risks, compliance, threats, and vulnerabilities.
 A Cyber Security due diligence would involve activities such as: open-source intelligence, interviews and workshops, vulnerability scans, penetration testing, compromise assessments.
 A Data Protection due diligence would consist of document reviews for example third party contract reviews.

-- Cyber Security Strategy: A Cyber Security strategy for your company will be based on a business exposure insight assessment and defines a security target state with well-defined security maturity and risk acceptance criteria.
+- Security Leadership Advisory: A Cyber Security strategy for your company will be based on a business exposure insight assessment and defines a security target state with well-defined security maturity and risk acceptance criteria.
 The most crucial element is the roadmap for execution, which will be developed in a series of workshops and based on operational data points and interviews with key players.
 If you require a more extensive Cyber Security strategy you may be interested in hiring an external CISO, for example, in the advisory board.
 For a lighter engagement, board of director briefings to stay on top of the cost, complexity, and consequences of digital risks may be more suitable for you.

 - Data Protection Strategy: A Data Protection strategy can go beyond a compliance by bringing Data Protection closer to the overall strategic business objectives and strengthening your market position.
 Find the right approach to make Data Protection a business enabler, rather than a business blocker.
 Visibility through effective communication will increase overall buy-in to privacy related activities and strengthen business processes aimed at establishing accountability.
 Consumer expectations have shifted to one on building trust around the use of data and strong relationships in online channels.
 Boost willingness to follow processes designed to strengthen compliance, resulting in a higher degree of demonstrable accountability of your organisation.